Nubank is no longer the most valuable bank in Latin America after the stock market crash

 The market movement that removed Nubank from being the most valuable bank in Latin America contrasts with analysts’ expectations for the fintech’s results.
 After the IPO, investment banks began to cover the stock with optimistic estimates for the future, with forecasts of billionaire profits from the middle of this decade.

-“ARPAC (Average Revenue Per Active Customer) is set to expand further, and we believe this is the key indicator to monitor,” the professionals wrote.
-Nubank’s credit portfolio should jump 81%, they estimate, to US$ 6 billion.
+“ARPAC (acronym in English for average revenue per active customer) should expand a little more, and we believe that this is the main indicator to monitor”, wrote professionals Nubank’s credit portfolio should jump 81%, they estimate, to $6 billion.